austinjavascript/austinjavascript.com/_drafts/meetup.md

 ---
 README: >
   as soon as we know the date for the next meetup, `cp _drafts/meetup.md _posts/YYYY-MM-DD-meetup.md`, remove this README, and add a `when` property to this section. the front page will update to let folks know that we've got something in the works.
+THE FILE NAME DATE CANNOT BE IN THE FUTURE. idk that's just how jekyll works.
 title: Stay Tuned&hellip;
 author: aaron
 layout: post